EsratMaria/DeepQLearningAlgorithm_FrozenLake/README.md

 ```
  Q(s,a) => Q(s,a) + lr [R(s,a) + gamma * max Q(s',a') - Q(s,a)]
 ```
 Along the way, the agent gets a reward or a penalty.
-More in depth knowledge about this algorith can be found [here](https://blog.valohai.com/reinforcement-learning-tutorial-part-1-q-learning).
+More in depth knowledge about this algorithm can be found [here](https://blog.valohai.com/reinforcement-learning-tutorial-part-1-q-learning).

 ## FrozenLake Game